-The excitement of a new school year and new curriculum has long since passed.
-Instead, we’re faced with days that are often long, cold, dark and dreary.
+The excitement of a new school year and new curriculum has long since passed by the time the second homeschool semester rolls around.
+Instead, we’re faced with days that are often long, cold, dark, and dreary.

-Finish the second half of the school year strong and stave off cabin fever with these tips!
+Thankfully, we can finish the second half of the school year strong and stave off cabin fever with these tips!

 Then, help your kids create a plan to reach those goals.
 Having a plan in place, along with deadlines for completing each step, will provide the structure you’ll need to stay focused during the long winter months that dominate the second semester.

 Are there areas that need to be improved?
 Are there specific subjects or tasks that consistently get your family off track?
 Are you battling over something that could be negotiable, such as start times or the order in which subjects are completed?

 If your kids are constantly looking for pencils and paper or have completely misplaced the books they need for school, the whole day can get off track in a hurry.

 Even if you don’t have a lot of space for school, there are some simple steps you can take to organize your supplies.
 Binders with zippered pencil pouches for papers and pencils and magazine holders or baskets for books are two simple, space-saving solutions.

 Sometimes a short break from your regular routine is enough to rejuvenate everyone so you can finish the week (or day) strong.

 Because the weeks between Christmas break and spring break can be long and monotonous, they’re a common time for burnout to occur.
 I’ve read that those feelings are common among traditionally-schooled children and their teachers, as well, which is why most schools include at least a long weekend in their February calendar.

 For the last several years, I’ve scheduled a full week off in mid-February and have discovered that it does wonders for the attitudes (mine and the kids’) in my house.
 If you don’t want to take an entire week off, consider a Friday and the following Monday.
 You may be surprised by how refreshed a long weekend makes you feel.

 Your spring fair topics can be almost anything, though one of our favorites was A Night at the Museum.
 If you don’t want to do a big homeschool group project, a simple version with your immediate family or a few friends can serve the same purpose.

 Cold weather doesn’t mean you have to put nature study on hold until spring.
 There are hundreds of creative ways to study nature in the winter.
 Bundle up, get outside, and let the fresh air energize your family.

-If you have older kids who work independently on some or all of their subject, schedule regular meetings (daily or weekly) with them to ensure that they’re staying on track, completing (and comprehending) all of their assignments, and meeting the deadlines for their semester goals.
+If you have older kids who work independently on some or all of their subjects, schedule regular meetings (daily or weekly) with them to ensure that they’re staying on track, completing (and comprehending) all of their assignments, and meeting the deadlines for their semester goals.